zzArchive-if-03-01-C-fall-2019/project-overview-robotics/CodingAssignment.md

 - Project's Html pages do not validate
 - One or more items in the *Required Tasks* section are not satisfied
 - Submitted code is visually sloppy and hard to read

+Finally check the [Rubrics](Rubrics.md) (Units 1 to 3 and "All" at the end of the table) to remember which criteria we use when checking your code.

 ## Extra Credit